umati/Dashboard-OPCUA-Client/doc/Configuration.md

     "Prefix": "umati", // Topic prefix
-    "ClientId": "umati", // ClientId part of topic structure "Protocol": "tcp", // tcp: plain; tls: TLS secured; wss: WebSocket TLS secured "CaCertPath":"", // path to the CA-Cert file, only to be modified if advised "CaTrustStorePath": ""
+    "ClientId": "umati", // ClientId part of topic structure "Protocol": "tcp", // tcp: plain; tls: TLS secured; wss: WebSocket TLS secured "CaCertPath":"", // path to the CA-Cert file, only to be set if advised "CaTrustStorePath": "" // path to the CA-Cert file, only to be set if advised }
-  }
 }
 ```